 Academic Program – Course Schedule

 The studies in Migdal Oz focus on imbuing textual skills for lifelong learning, in addition to knowledge and values.
-Our curriculum (click for a sample schedule) focuses on four main areas: Gemara, Halacha, Tanach, and Machshava.
+Our curriculum focuses on four main areas: Gemara, Halacha, Tanach, and Machshava.
 Students are exposed to serious and in-depth study in these areas.

 The program is unique in that much of the study takes place in the Beit Midrash, and an emphasis is placed on developing independent learning skills.
 Much time is spent learning bichavrutah, and in independent preparation for shiurim.